sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 Planned customer segmentation:

-## Churned

-A customer is considered churned when:

-- no purchases occurred within the prediction period,
-- no meaningful browsing activity (less than 2 pages) during last 60 days was observed,
-- and historical behavior indicates that the customer was previously active (customer's median buying interval is smaller than prediction period)

-Example:

-A customer who usually purchases every 30-60 days but has not purchased or interacted with the platform for several months.
+# Customer Churn Segmentation

+This project defines customer engagement segments based on behavioral, transactional, and browsing activity patterns.
+The segmentation is used to identify customers who are **Active**, **At‑Risk**, or **Churned**, enabling targeted retention strategies.

 ---

-## At-Risk
+## Churned Customers

-Customers are classified as at-risk when they show signs of possible future churn.

-Examples:

-- browsing activity exists, but no purchases were made recently,
+A customer is classified as **Churned** when all of the following conditions are met:

+- **No purchases** within the prediction window (120 days).
+- **Low browsing activity** — fewer than 2 pages viewed in the last 60 days.
-- customer historically purchases more frequently than the current inactivity period,
+- **Historically active behavior** — the customer used to purchase more frequently
-- significant decrease in purchase activity,
-- increasing return/cancellation behavior,

-Example:
+  (their median buying interval is **shorter** than the prediction window).

+**Interpretation:**
+The customer used to be engaged, but has now stopped both purchasing and browsing.

+**Example:**
-A customer who visits the website but does not complete purchases may indicate decreasing engagement.
+A customer who typically buys every 30–60 days but has not interacted with the platform for several months.

 ---

+## At‑Risk Customers

+A customer is classified as **At‑Risk** when they show early signs of declining engagement:

+- Browsing activity exists, but **no recent purchases**.
+- The customer historically purchases **more frequently** than their current inactivity period.
+- Noticeable **drop in purchase frequency**.
+- Increasing **returns or cancellations**.

+**Interpretation:**
+The customer is still present on the platform, but their behavior indicates potential future churn.

+**Example:**
+A customer who visits the website but does not complete purchases, suggesting decreasing intent.

+---

-## Active
+## Active Customers

-Customers are considered active when they continue showing healthy engagement:
+A customer is classified as **Active** when they demonstrate stable and healthy engagement:

-Examples:

-- recent purchases,
-- regular purchasing patterns,
+- **Recent purchases** within the prediction window.
+- **Consistent buying patterns** aligned with their historical behavior.
-- stable order behavior,
+- **Stable order activity** without abnormal gaps.
-- meaningful browsing activity followed by orders.
+- **Meaningful browsing activity** that leads to purchases.

+**Interpretation:**
+The customer continues to interact with the platform regularly and predictably.

+**Example:**
+A customer who browses products and completes purchases in line with their usual buying cycle.

 ---